ndsurgenor/moonshot/README.md

   16. Navigate to [Heroku](https://heroku.com) and create an account/log in
   17. Click 'New' in the top right and select 'Create New App'
   18. Enter an App name (must be unique), choose a region, and then click 'Create app'
-  19. Select 'Settings' in the menubar
+  19. Select 'Settings' in the menu bar
   20. Click 'Reveal Config Vars' and add the following:<br>
     - CLOUDINARY_URL: the CLOUDINARY_URL copied from Cloudinary<br>
     - DATABASE_URL: the DATABASE_URL copied from ElephantSQL<br>
     - SECRET_KEY: The SECRET_KEY string you created<br>
     - PORT: 8000
-  21. Click 'Deploy' in the menubar tab then 'GitHub' under 'Deployment method'
+  21. Click 'Deploy' in the menu bar tab then 'GitHub' under 'Deployment method'
   22. Select the repository you want to deploy and click 'Connect'
   23. Scroll down and click 'Deploy Branch' to complete the process (note the deployed URL)

 #### Frontend Setup
   24. In the project workspace, navigate to/create a file named 'Procfile' (remember the capital 'P') and add the code `web: serve -s build`
-  25. Install axios (if not already done) using the command `npm install axios`and create a folder/file called axios/axiosDefaults under src
+  25. Install axios (if not already done) using the command `npm install axios` and create a folder/file called axios/axiosDefaults under src
   26. Add the following code, replacing `<myapiurl>` with the deployed API URL from step 23:
     ``` JSX
       import axios from 'axios';